 What is a balanoid?
 Who carries an ombrifuge into a storm?
 How is a filipendulous city destroyed?
 These and other fabulous questions are found in Logodædaly, or, Sleight-of-Words: a dictionary of the imagination.
 Within its pages, young author Erzsébet Gilbert has delved into the history of the English language to unearth a host of forgotten, quirky, obsolete and utterly bizarre words, and created a phrasebook like no other.
-It is a dictionary whose entries are not merely words, but the fantastical stories and wild musings behind them—a dictionary of two-headed serpents and royal assassins, warrior birds and people on the moon, specters and true love.
+It is a dictionary whose entries are not merely words, but the Knoxville Landscaping stories and wild musings behind them—a dictionary of two-headed serpents and royal assassins, warrior birds and people on the moon, specters and true love.
+Las Vegas Pool Service

 Poet Laureate Bio

 Wolverine Farm Publishing solicited nominations from the public for this position.
 Five poets were nominated: Bill Tremblay, Dona Stein, JA Tyler, Matthew Sage, and Michael Bussmann.
 The public voted via physical ballots at Matter Bookstore, and online at Matter Bookstore’s Facebook page.
-At the end of the voting period both Matthew Sage and Michael Bussmann received 318 votes each, with nearly a 1,000 votes being cast overall.
+At the end of the voting period Pearland Roofing Experts Matthew Sage and Michael Bussmann received 318 votes each, with nearly a 1,000 votes being cast overall.
 Both nominees agreed that sharing the unprecedented Fort Collins position would be a good thing for local poetry and literature, and have begun planning writing workshops for local high school students, readings, and a host of other events to bring more attention to poetry.
-Salt Lake Limo Service.
+Painting Raleigh.

 Fort Collins’s poet laureate program celebrates the vibrant literary community we have.
 With rich traditions in poetry of the people and land as well as in scholarship and publishing, the Fort Collins Poet Laureates put a public face on an often private art.
 At its worst poetry might fail to engage a reader, at its best it can change a person’s life.
 Spokane Limo Rental